sandro-salles/django-universal-uploader-widget/docs/versioned_docs/version-0.1.3/intro.md

 ## Advanced Use Cases

 Better writed widget use cases and more effective examples is comming.
 Other examples with the inline is comming.
-For now, check the `image_uploader_widget_demo` folder in the Github [repository](https://github.com/inventare/django-image-uploader-widget).
+For now, check the `universal_uploader_widget_demo` folder in the Github [repository](https://github.com/inventare/django-image-uploader-widget).